Cotton Vs Organic Cotton: Find the Key Differences

 Before cotton arrives at the textile mill to be spun into yarn and woven into fabric, it makes the journey from field to bale.
 Cotton takes about five months to grow from a planted seed to a ripe plant.

-A harvesting machine, called a cotton picker which plucks fluffy seed cotton out of the plants boll, leaving a trail of burrs and sticks behind.
+A harvesting machine, called a cotton picker, plucks fluffy seed cotton out of the plants’ boll, leaving a trail of burrs and sticks behind.
 The machine empties the plucked cotton into a tractor-drawn buggy.
 This machine builds the seed cotton into a humongous rectangular block called a module.

 A truck transports the module to the processing plant, known as a cotton gin.
-Once the cotton arrives to the processing plant, sticks and burrs are removed as well as any lingering debris and seeds.
+Once the cotton arrives at the processing plant, sticks and burrs are removed, as well as any lingering debris and seeds.

 A truck dumps the module into a feeder, which moves the packed seed cotton into a dispenser.
 The ground seed cotton falls onto a conveyor belt, which leads to the hot box.
 The hot box mixes the seed cotton with hot air, which allows the moisture to evaporate, making the seed cotton easier to clean.

 A network of pipes feeds a row of machines called gin stands.
 The gin stand separates the seed from the fluffy stuff, called the lint.
 Inside each stand are 116 circular saws, which are arranged horizontally, each separated by a steel rib.
-The saw teeth grab the seed cotton and pull the lint through the narrow gap between saw and rib.
-The seeds are too large to pass through and so it spins in front of the rib, and then drops into a conveyor.
+The saw teeth grab the seed cotton and pull the lint through the narrow gap between the saw and the rib.
+The seeds are too large to pass through, and so they spin in front of the rib and then drop into a conveyor.
 The lint goes into a flue, which leads to the packing area.

-Cotton seed is sold as livestock feed, particularly for dairy cows.it contains 23% protein, 20% fat, and 25% fiber.
-Cotton seed is also milled into cotton seed oil, cooking oil that’s s a common ingredient in salad dressings and mayonnaise.
+Cotton seed is sold as livestock feed, particularly for dairy cows.
+It contains 23% protein, 20% fat, and 25% fibre.
+Cotton seed is also milled into cottonseed oil, a cooking oil that’s a common ingredient in salad dressings and mayonnaise.

 The cotton lint is now ready to be formed into bales.
 Pipes feed the loose lint to the press area.
 When it arrives, a pusher moves the lint into a machine called the tramper, which shoves it down into a bale-shaped box.
 Once the box reaches 500 pounds of cotton lint, a press compacts the lint and tie-wraps the bale.

 Next, a conveyor moves the bale to a bagging machine and past grippers, which pull a sample from each side.
 While the bale slides into a protective plastic bag, the grippers deposit the sample into a bin.
-Technicians label the bale with an i.e. Number, and then open the bin to retrieve the corresponding sample.
-Then the sample is bagged and labelled with the bale i.e. Number.
-The factory submits the sample to the laboratory, where it’s analysed for fiber length, cleanliness, color, and other criteria.
+Technicians label the bale with an i.e. number and then open the bin to retrieve the corresponding sample.
+Then the sample is bagged and labelled with the bale, i.e., number.
+The factory submits the sample to the laboratory, where it’s analysed for fibre length, cleanliness, colour, and other criteria.
 Once the analysis is complete, the bale is given a grade and processed accordingly.

 Difference between Cotton and Organic Cotton

-• Conventional cotton is the most heavily pesticide sprayed crop.
+• Conventional cotton is the most heavily pesticide-sprayed crop.
 It uses a massive 16% of the world’s insecticides and puts greenhouse gases into our atmosphere.
-By avoiding pesticides, organic farming not only keeps the air cleaner, but actually removes CO2 from the atmosphere thanks to healthy, fertile soil!
+By avoiding pesticides, organic farming not only keeps the air cleaner but also actually removes CO₂ from the atmosphere thanks to healthy, fertile soil!

-• Organically grown cotton is seen as environmentally friendly, as no synthetic fertilizers, pesticides and herbicides are used in the growing of the cotton.
-Environmental stewardship is increasingly in the public eye and the use of organic cotton has become very trendy among consumers.
+• Organically grown cotton is seen as environmentally friendly, as no synthetic fertilisers, pesticides and herbicides are used in the growing of the cotton.
+Environmental stewardship is increasingly in the public eye, and the use of organic cotton has become very trendy among consumers.
 Manufacturers and retailers are responding to their demand for more “natural” products.

 • The physical properties, such as strength, do not differ from that of traditional cotton.

-• According to the WWF, it takes 2,700 liters of water to produce the cotton needed to make just one T-shirt.
-However, organic cotton — generally produced without synthetic chemicals, such as fertilizers and pesticides — is a different story altogether.
-The Soil Association says it uses only 243 liters by comparison.
+• According to the WWF, it takes 2,700 litres of water to produce the cotton needed to make just one T-shirt.
+However, organic cotton — generally produced without synthetic chemicals, such as fertilisers and pesticides — is a different story altogether.
+The Soil Association says it uses only 243 litres by comparison.
 As a result, an increasing number of fashion brands, from Stella McCartney to H&M, are championing the natural fibre.

 • Less than one per cent of all cotton produced is currently organic, meaning there is huge potential for improvement when it comes to how we make the fibre.